 5. Net Worth

 Your Net Worth is an essential personal finance metric.
 Your net worth will tell you how much you own if you put all your money together.
 Your net worth is an excellent indicator of wealth.

-Of course, it can tell you how much you would be able to spend.
+Of course, it can tell you how much you could spend.
 But more importantly, it could tell you how far, or how close, you are to Financial Independence.
-That is the main reason why you will see the net worth mentioned in all Personal Finance blogs.
+That is why you will see the net worth mentioned in all Personal Finance blogs.

 Computing your net worth is not very difficult.
 First, you need to sum the value of all your assets:

 - Bank accounts